Congress may look a little different this year, but it will still be an explosion of student voice!

-ALTER is a series of two interactive workshops, co-facilitated by secondary students and VicSRC staff, that brings students from schools in a local area together in a unique learning space to lead positive collaborative change at school using VicSRC’s ALTER Model of Student-Led Action.
+ALTER is a series of two interactive workshops, co-facilitated by secondary students and VicSRC staff.
+It brings students from schools in a local area together in a unique learning space to lead positive collaborative change at school using VicSRC's ALTER Model of Student-Led Action.

 Designed by students, the Teach the Teacher program is a student-led professional development program for teachers that enables students to address issues affecting them.
 By giving students a greater say in their education, Teach the Teacher aims to create an inclusive culture where everyone's voices are equally heard.